Guides

 How much work goes into being a non-executive director?

 Non-executive directors should be able to commit the time required for the demands of the job.
-They must understand their duties and responsibilities.
-The time involved could be 15 to 25 days a year.
+They must also understand their duties and responsibilities.
+The time involved is typically 15 to 25 days a year.

-“Arguably the most important characteristic of a non-executive director is their independence and objectivity,” writes David W Duffy, CEO of the Corporate Governance Institute, in his book ‘A Practical Guide for Company Directors’.
+“Arguably the most important characteristic of a non-executive director is their independence and objectivity,” says David W Duffy, CEO of the Corporate Governance Institute, in his book ‘A Practical Guide for Company Directors’.

 “The non-executive director’s role is to challenge the thinking of the chairman and the CEO.
 Absolute independence will facilitate this.”